DoranekoSystems/DynaDbg/README.md

 # DynaDbg
-Next-Generation Remote Analysis Suite for iOS.
+Next-Generation Remote Analysis Suite for Reverse Engineering.
 This project is not open source and remains under private development!

 # Support OS